Analysis of Evolving Cortical Neuronal Networks Using Visual Informatics: Results

 \subsection{\textit{In vitro} neuronal network in response to stimulation over time}

-Following our study on the \emph{in silico} model, we now apply MDE to an \emph{in vitro} rat cortical culture to examine the effectiveness of stimulation on a real neuronal network.
-In particular, we apply LTP stimulation to the network and study its activity before, during, and after stimulation.
-The details of how the stimulation is conducted can be found in the data generation section.
-Activities are recorded at different time phases: Phase 0 corresponds to spontaneous activity; Phase 1 represents the activity during LTP stimulation; Phases 2-9 indicate the activity at 0, 10, 20, 30, 40, 50, 60 minutes, and 24 hours after stimulation, respectively.
-We then analyze these activity data by employing MDE with a correlation metric, and the resulting embedded data are shown in \fig{fig_in_vitro_stim}.
-Details of data acquisition and analysis are provided in the Data Generation section.
+Following the \emph{in silico} stimulation experiment, we next apply the same analysis to an \emph{in vitro} rat cortical culture.
+We apply LTP stimulation to the network and study its activity before, during, and after stimulation.
+The recordings are divided into ten phases: Phase 0 corresponds to spontaneous activity; Phase 1 represents the activity during LTP stimulation; Phases 2-9 indicate the activity at 0, 10, 20, 30, 40, 50, 60 minutes, and 24 hours after stimulation, respectively.
+We compare MDE with a cosine metric against PCA, and again evaluate the embeddings using the original cosine-shape radius, the embedding radius, and the pairwise phase-centroid distances.
+This allows us to determine whether the two-dimensional map preserves the displacement of the activity state after stimulation, and whether it preserves the expansion or contraction of the activity cloud within each phase.

-As shown in \fig{fig_in_vitro_stim}, the activities of most phases form distinct clusters, suggesting a progressive change in neuronal activity before and after LTP stimulation.
-Notably, the embedded data during LTP stimulation is located in the top left corner of the figure, while spontaneous activity is positioned in the bottom right.
-This indicates that LTP stimulation effectively drives the activity away from its original state.
-Immediately after the LTP stimulation, the embedded points remain close to those recorded during stimulation, suggesting that the effects of the stimulation persist even after it has ceased.

-Interestingly, at 10 minutes post-stimulation, the embedded points become slightly more scattered and shift closer to the spontaneous activity data.
-This may indicate that the system begins to exhibit more erratic behavior, making it relatively difficult to form distinct clusters.
-The return toward the original position suggests that the short-time facilitation effects of stimulation, such as neuronal bursts triggered by electrical stimulation, start to fade, resulting in activity patterns resembling spontaneous activity.

-From phases 4 to 8, we observe that the embedded data drift away from the spontaneous activity, indicating that the neuronal culture begins to deviate, potentially due to plasticity induced by the LTP stimulation.
-After 24 hours, the embedded activity data shifts back towards the top left corner, closer to the data recorded during LTP stimulation.
-This suggests that, after 24 hours, the network progressively evolves to a state that behaves similarly to when it was stimulated.
-This finding is particularly intriguing, as it implies that appropriate stimulation can guide the network toward a desired functional state, highlighting the potential for using stimulation strategies in neurodevelopmental research and therapeutic applications.
+The MDE embedding in \fig{fig_in_vitro_stim}A shows that the activity does not simply return to the spontaneous activity after LTP stimulation.
+Phase 0, Phase 1, and Phase 2 remain relatively close, whereas Phase 3, corresponding to 10 minutes after stimulation, is displaced to a different region of the embedding.
+The later post-stimulation phases then move through intermediate states, and Phase 9, corresponding to 24 hours after stimulation, is separated from the early phases.
+PCA in \fig{fig_in_vitro_stim}B also detects large changes in the activity, especially for Phase 9 and the later post-stimulation phases.
+However, the clusters are less clearly separated than in MDE, making the phase structure harder to interpret directly.